 21st Century Community Learning Centers - Program Summary

-- provide opportunities during non-school hours for academic enrichment, including providing tutorial services to help students, particularly students who attend low-performing schools, to meet the challenging State academic standards;
+provide opportunities for academic enrichment, including tutorial services to help students, particularly students who attend low-performing schools, to meet the challenging State academic standards;

 - offer families of students served by community learning centers opportunities for active and meaningful engagement in their children’s education, including opportunities for literacy and related educational development.

 Renewal applications will be done through a Request for Applications (RFA).
 Projects that did not have satisfactory performance during the previous project period are not eligible for renewal.
 Program sites that are currently funded under another 21st CCLC project are not eligible for funding under renewability.
 Renewability is subject to the availability of funds from the United States Department of Education (ED).